 Colombo - Polonnaruwa - Giritale.
 Today we head inland to Polonnaruwa.
-On the way we stop by one of Sri Lanka’s most impressive cave temples, the Dambulla Rock Temple.
+On the way we stop a local Sunday market before arriving at one of Sri Lanka’s most impressive cave temples, the Dambulla Rock Temple.
 This stunning complex of 5 caves contains over 150 images of Buddha including an impressive 14 metre statue carved out of the cave rock.
 After exploring this ancient site we continue on to Polonnaruwa.
 This fascinating 11th century city is home to many interesting ruins and famous monuments including the Royal Palace and the Gal Vihara.
 Polonnaruwa was once the capital and is also the second most ancient city in Sri Lanka.
 It is now a UNESCO World Heritage Site.

 Overnight: Giritale | Breakfast